jina-ai/docs/chapters/simple_exec.md

       - !ControlReqDriver {}
 ```

-It cleans up request from the request-level protobuf message to reduce the total size of the message.
+It cleans up requests from the request-level protobuf message to reduce the total size of the message.
 This is often useful when the proceeding Pods require only a signal, not the full message.

 ## What are the reserved `uses`?